psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 *  If you plan to Stop RDS for long time, then take the Snapshot and restore it when you need it
 *  Automated Backups - Trans logs are backed by RDS every 5 mins

+### Database Clustering
+* You create one Primary DB, which performs Read/Write and other replicas who only do read.
+* Whenever write operation is performed, it is synced to other replicas

+### RDS and Aurora Security
+*